roblatour/OMVBackup/README.md

 copyright Rob Latour, 2024

 ## Project outline
-Simplify backing up and restoring a bootable drive with Linux and Open Media Vault (OMV) installed on it
+Make it easier to back up and restore a bootable drive with Linux and Open Media Vault (OMV) installed.

 ## License
 MIT